yosukeonrails/pixabay-proj/README.md

    #### Pagination!

      As another cherry on top, pagination was added so users can see all of the search hits returned.
+The one on top hides when you scroll down, and there is another one on the bottom as well.

     ![pagination](images/pagination.png "App picture")